 1/3 cup heavy cream

 2 tablespoons honey

 Place the cream into a small saucepan.
 Over medium-high heat, heat the cream until it just begins to boil.
 Remove from the heat.

 Place the chopped chocolate into a heat-proof bowl.
 Add the honey to the chocolate.
 Pour the hot cream over the chocolate and let the mixture sit for 30 seconds allowing the chocolate to begin to melt.
 Whisk the mixture until smooth.
 Add the teaspoon of cognac, if using, whisk to combine.

-To make the profiteroles: Cut in the profiterole puff in half.
-Fill with a scoop of ice cream.
+To make the profiteroles: Cut the profiterole puff in half across the middle to create a top and a bottom.
+Fill the bottom half with a small scoop of ice cream.
 Replace the top and drizzle with warm chocolate sauce.